 Rewrite your business writing until you get it right

 Even experienced business writers rarely get it right the first time.
 They might create two, three or more drafts before being satisfied with their writing.
 You’ll find ways to improve what you have written by carefully reading it.
 Sometimes it helps to wait a day or two to let your business writing ‘cool off’ before you go back to it.

-It’s also a good idea to have a friend or colleague review your business writing.
+It’s also a good idea to have a friend or colleague review what you have written.
 You might think you have expressed your ideas clearly, while others don’t.
 Feedback from others can help you improve your business writing.

-There is no need to be frustrated the next time you have to complete a business writing project.
-Applying these simple tips will help you express your ideas clearly and will make a big difference in the impression you create through your business writing.
+There is no need to be frustrated the next time you have to complete a writing project.
+Applying these simple tips will help you express your ideas clearly and will make a big difference in the impression you create through your written business communication.